oreh/multipart-mongo/README.md

 Mutliple-mongo is an extension of the [Multipart](http://www.senchalabs.org/connect/multipart.html) middleware from [Connect](http://www.senchalabs.org/connect/).
 The goal of multipart-mongo is to make it easy for developers to store uploaded files direclty into mongodb (i.e. GridFS).

+Ensure that mongodb is installed and running locally.
+Then start a server as follows

 ```js
 var inspect = require('util').inspect;
 var mongo = require('mongoskin');